kevin-cortina/Weather-Dashboard/README.md

   - [Questions](#questions)

   ## Installation
-  To use this application you will to install inquirier, filesync(fs), and node.js.
+  To use this application click the link: https://kevin-cortina.github.io/Weather-Dashboard/ .
-  Clone the repo.
-Then open the integrated terminal.
-Then type in node index.js.
-Follow the prompt and you   should be all set and the README should populate.

   ## Usage
-  Examples to use this application would be as a baseline for when you begin projects and would like to       have a README already generated.
+  By using this application you can determine the weather in a city for 5 days.
+The information pertaining to the weather includes windspeeds, UVI index (green = low uvi, yellow   = moderate UVI, red = moderately severe UVI), and humidity.

   ## Contributing
-  Do not contribute to this application.
+  Please do not contribute to this application.
 Thank you.

   ## License